annabellaals/Bella_restaurant/README.md

 #### **Generate a SECRET KEY & Updating Debug**

-1. Django automatically sets a secret key when you create your project, however we shouldn't use this default key in our deployed version, as it leaves our site vulnerable.
+1. Django automatically sets a secret key when you create project, however we shouldn't use this default key in our deployed version, as it leaves our site vulnerable.
 We can use a random key generator to create a new SECRET_KEY which we can then add to our Heroku config vars which will then keep the key protected.
 2. [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) is an example of a site we could use to create our secret key.
 Create a new key and copy the value.
 3. In Heroku settings create a new config var with a key of `SECRET_KEY`.
 The value will be the secret key we just created.
 Click add.
 4. In settings.py we can now update the `SECRET_KEY` variable, asking it to get the secret key from the environment, or use an empty string in development: